ariekal/covid-tracker/README.md

 ![Alt text](USCovidCasesJuly25th.png?raw=true "US Caronavirus Cases As of July 25th")

-I'd liek to find a way to more easily deploy the maven project on Github
+I'd like to find a way to more easily deploy the maven project on Github